 We offer a discrete provision for learners who may have a severe learning difficulty, ADHD, autism, Asperger Syndrome or a physical disability, and need direct support.
 Our Supported Learning section allows learners to study in two ways, either on a full-time basis or part time for two days a week.

 Learners studying full time will join the Transition to Independence programme, where they will be given the opportunity to engage in challenging learning activities allowing them to develop a range of skills that follow a broad curriculum.
 The aim of this course is to develop students’ independence, work in practical ways to promote teamwork, and give students the chance to make choices about their future.

-Learners studying part time for two days a week will join the Learning Pathways programme, which aims to develop a specific area of skills, whether they be related to IT, work, PSHE (Personal Social Health & Economic Education), sport and so on.
+Learners studying part time for two days a week will join the Learning Pathways programme, which aims to develop a specific area of skills, whether they be related to IT, work, PSHE (Personal Social Health & Economic Education) or sport.

 You will be given a personal tutor who will help create an individual learning plan for you to identify targets to work towards.

-If you require further information about any of these programmes, or you wish to apply for a place, please contact email@example.com or call Mark direct on 0121 667 5050.GOT A QUESTION?
+If you require further information about any of these programmes, or you wish to apply for a place, please contact firstname.lastname@example.org or call Elaine direct on 0121 667 5050.GOT A QUESTION?

 Developing skills for living, broadening your future choices